The best hotels in Quito

 If your meetings are at the airport or in the industrial zones near Tababela, the Wyndham Quito Airport is genuinely the right call.
 It saves you a $30 taxi each way and an hour of traffic on Av.
 Simón Bolívar.
 For everyone else, though, stay in the city center.

-Quito's best neighborhoods
+Quito's best hotel regions

 Quito stretches north to south for nearly 50 kilometers, so where you sleep actually matters.
 Start with the Historic Center or La Mariscal unless you have a specific reason not to.